IMG 1971

 Performances & Distinctions

-Laura Giannini is an Italian violinist, recording artist, and music educator based in NYC.
-At age 19, she was selected by the violinist Uto Ughi to perform as a soloist and member of his Festival Omaggio a Roma Orchestra.
-Awarded in duo and piano trio competitions throughout Europe, Laura collaborated there with Accademia dei Cameristi, A.Gi.Mus.
+An award winner in duo and piano trio competitions throughout Europe, Laura collaborated there with Accademia dei Cameristi, A.Gi.Mus.
 Roma, Musica a Piazza Navona, and Deutscher Tonkünstlerverband, among others.
-In 2006 she contributed in the Ensemble Méditerranée to the first world recording of chamber works by Raffaele Gervasio in a CD entitled “Rapsodia su Canti di Puglia,” produced by DAD Records.
-Her playing was also featured in 2012 on Deutschland Radio Kultur during the Kammerensemble Nordwind live broadcast of Schönberg’s Pierrot Lunaire and last year on the WVOX radio in an hour-long musical interview about South-Italian composers.
+Her playing was featured in the Ensemble Mediterranée’s world-premiere recording of Raffaele Gervasio’s compositions in a CD produced by DAD Records in 2006 and on Deutschland Radio Kultur during the Kammerensemble Nordwind live broadcast of Schönberg’s Pierrot Lunaire, as well as more recently on the WVOX radio in a musical interview about South-Italian composers.

-Ms. Giannini has played with Semplice Players – Mark Peskanov’s chamber group at Bargemusic, Kollective366, The Symphony Orchestra of the Americas, Broadway Sings, The Queens Consort, and Ensemble Leonarda.
-Three years ago, she joined the Connecticut-based New Britain Symphony, whose Music Director is the conductor Toshiyuki Shimada.
-The same orchestra recently featured her playing for its virtual Music Monday series.
-In duo and ensembles, she has performed at renowned venues across Europe, Asia, and the U.S., including Lincoln Center, Carnegie Hall, DiMenna Center for Classical Music, The National Opera Center, Shinmin Art Center, Yuanlin Performance Hall, Die Glocke, Temple du Foyer de l’Âme, and Auditorium Parco della Musica.
-As a chamber music enthusiast, Laura is a founding member of the OLLA Rhapsody, violin duo, and the QueensSound Ensemble, which performs vocal and instrumental music.
+Influenced by mentors such as Felix Ayo, Mark Gothoni, Katrin Scholz, Shmuel Ashkenasi, and Daniel Phillips, Laura is deeply engaged in chamber music.
+She collaborates with Semplice Players at Bargemusic, Kollective366, The Queens Consort and Ensemble Leonarda, and has performed alongside artists like Mark Peskanov, Alexander Fiterstein, Nina Kogan, and Doris Stevenson.
+In duo and ensembles, she has performed at renowned venues across Europe, Asia, and the United States, including Carnegie Hall, The National Opera Center, Shinmin Art Center, Yuanlin Performance Hall, Die Glocke, Temple du Foyer de l’Âme, and Auditorium Parco della Musica.
+Laura has been a founding member of the OLLA Rhapsody, violin duo, and the QueensSound Ensemble.

-Ms. Giannini has taught in Italy, Germany, and New York for the past twenty years.
-Her most recent teaching engagements include work at the Virtuoso Suzuki Academy and serving as a teaching artist for YOSL – Orchestra of St. Luke’s educational program.
+A passionate educator, Ms. Giannini has taught in Italy, Germany, and New York for the past twenty years.
+Her most recent teaching engagements include work as a teaching artist for YOSL – the Orchestra of St. Luke’s educational program in New York City.
+Laura is currently on the violin and chamber music faculty of the Music Conservatory of Westchester and Hoff-Barthelson Music School where she is also the Pre-College Chamber Music Program Director.

 Teaching Philosophy